liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

     \Omega = 2\pi(1-\cos\theta).
 $$

-The flux of a sphercial wave is invariant only when it passing through a solid angle.
+The flux of a spherical wave is invariant only when it passing through a solid angle.
 It can be easily seen by considering the beam as a steam of photons.
 Obviously, the number of photons emanating from a point source is a constant passing through a solid angle.
 Thus the flux in the unit of solid angle is

 $$
 \begin{equation}